 Caminhos de Evacuação: Um Elemento Essencial nos Sistemas de SCIE

-Evacuation Routes: An Essential Element in SCIE Systems
+Evacuation Routes: An Essential Element in Fire Safety Systems

-Escape routes are essential to ensuring safety in any building.
-These routes ensure a quick and safe exit in emergency situations, such as fires, and are regulated by specific standards in Portugal, such as the Fire Safety Regulations in Buildings (SCIE) .
-In this article, we will explore the essential elements of escape routes and how to ensure they comply with all the rules for protection and safety.
+Evacuation routes are fundamental to ensuring safety in any building.
+These routes ensure a quick and safe exit in emergency situations, such as fires, and are regulated by specific standards in Portugal, such as the Fire Safety in Buildings (SCIE) Regulation.
+In this article, we will explore the essential elements of evacuation routes and how to ensure they comply with all rules for protection and safety.

 What are Evacuation Routes?

-Evacuation routes are defined routes within buildings that allow the orderly exit of occupants to a safe location.
-They include corridors, emergency exits, stairs and ramps, all of which are clearly signposted.
-Compliance with national regulations, such as Decree-Law No. 220/2008 , ensures that these routes are prepared to protect lives.
+Evacuation routes are defined paths within buildings that allow for the organised exit of occupants to a safe location.
+They include corridors, emergency doors, stairs, and ramps, all properly signposted.
+Compliance with national standards, such as Decree-Law no. 220/2008, ensures that these routes are prepared to protect lives.

 1. Correct Dimensions for Evacuation

-Evacuation routes must be wide enough to accommodate the maximum number of people expected to be in the building.
+Evacuation routes must have widths appropriate to the maximum number of people expected in the building.
 For example:

 • Residential buildings require smaller minimum widths than public or industrial buildings.

-• RT-SCIE defines specific parameters for stairs, doors and corridors, ensuring the safe flow of occupants.
+• The RT-SCIE defines specific parameters for stairs, doors, and corridors, ensuring the safe flow of occupants.

 2. Clearly Visible Evacuation Signage